DRCOG is accepting letters of interest for the Livable Centers Small-Area Planning program!

 Projects underway

-These projects were identified through the 2024 letter of interest process, based on their alignment with Board-approved evaluation criteria that reflect the goals of Metro Vision.
-Project selection was approved by the DRCOG Board of Directors at its December 2024 meeting, following review and recommended approval by the Transportation Advisory Committee and the Regional Transportation Committee.
+DRCOG identified the following projects through the 2024 letter of interest process.
+Each project aligns with evaluation criteria approved by the Board of Directors and reflects Metro Vision goals.
+The Board approved the selection in December 2024 after receiving recommendations from the Transportation Advisory Committee and the Regional Transportation Committee.

-- Arapahoe County: The Florida Corridor Multimodal Improvements project will focus on enhancing transportation options along Florida Avenue in Denver, Aurora, and unincorporated Arapahoe County.
-The study will improve pedestrian and bicycle safety, connectivity, and access to key destinations, including transit hubs, parks, and commercial areas, while addressing cross-jurisdictional challenges.
-This project will be closely coordinated with the Florida Corridor Micromobility Hubs project funded through the Innovative Mobility Set-Aside, which will identify potential micromobility hub locations along the Florida Corridor and Four Square Mile area.
+- Arapahoe County: The Florida Corridor Multimodal Improvements project will enhance transportation options along Florida Avenue in Denver, Aurora and unincorporated Arapahoe County.
+The study will improve safety for pedestrians and cyclists, strengthen connectivity and increase access to transit hubs, parks and commercial areas.
+The project will also address challenges across jurisdictions.
+DRCOG will coordinate the effort with the Florida Corridor Micromobility Hubs project, funded through the Innovative Mobility Set-Aside, which will identify potential micromobility hub locations along the Florida corridor and the Four Square Mile area.

-- Boulder County: The Mobility Needs Assessment Framework for the Boulder County Housing Authority, also known as the BCHA, will develop a toolkit for evaluating multimodal transportation improvements to enhance connectivity and access to key destinations for residents of housing authority properties.
+- Boulder County: The Mobility Needs Assessment Framework for the Boulder County Housing Authority will develop a toolkit for evaluating multimodal transportation improvements to enhance connectivity and access to key destinations for residents of housing authority properties.
 The project will pilot the framework at the housing authority's properties to address current and future mobility needs.

-- City of Aurora: The Fitzsimons Innovative Transportation Solutions Study will assess current transportation conditions and explore strategies to enhance multimodal access to the Fitzsimons Urban Center, improving connectivity for residents, employees, and visitors while reducing traffic congestion.
-The study aims to develop coordinated transportation and parking solutions to support the area's ongoing growth and ensure efficient use of land and infrastructure.
+- City of Aurora: The Fitzsimons Innovative Transportation Solutions Study will assess current transportation conditions and explore strategies to enhance multimodal access to the Fitzsimons Urban Center, improving connectivity for residents, employees and visitors while reducing traffic congestion.
+The study intends to develop coordinated transportation and parking solutions to support the area's ongoing growth and ensure efficient use of land and infrastructure.

-- City of Edgewater: The Edgewater Livable Center project aims to enhance land use, housing, and transportation strategies to improve livability and multimodal connections.
-The study will focus on increasing housing opportunities, addressing affordability, and improving pedestrian, bicycle, and transit access.
+- City of Edgewater: The Edgewater Livable Center project's intention is to enhance land use, housing and transportation strategies to improve livability and multimodal connections.
+The study's objective is increasing housing opportunities, addressing affordability, and improving pedestrian, bicycle and transit access.

 - City of Sheridan: The City of Sheridan Housing and Transportation Strategies Study will develop policies and strategies to enhance housing opportunities and transportation access, aligning with state requirements.
-This project will focus on increasing housing around transit corridors, addressing barriers to development, and promoting sustainable growth through infill and redevelopment.
+This project's objective is increasing housing around transit corridors, addressing barriers to development, and promoting sustainable growth through infill and redevelopment.

 Additional resources